fedbiomed/fedbiomed/docs/developer/development-environment.md

 pip install pdm
 ```

-The command above will install Poetry in the active `conda` environment or in active `pyenv` if it is used for managing Python versions.
+The command above will install PDM in the active `conda` environment or in active `pyenv` if it is used for managing Python versions.

 ## Using PDM